Likatier tribe: Hierarchy

-The adults belong to the so called "oath group" of the clan.
+The adults belong to the clan's so called "oath group".
 The "oath people" have sworn to stay in the group forever.
-These people give all their possessions to the group: apartments, cars, inheritances belongs.
+These people give all their possessions to the group: apartments, cars, and inheritances.

-In addition, there are a number of so-called "living people".
-These are people who live there but have not committed themselves to anything.
-For the group, the members had to work hard and got less money for this.
-At first there were only food, accommodation and clothing, later also cash.
+In addition, "living people" live there, but have not committed themselves.
+Members had to work hard and got less money for this.
+At first this involved only food, accommodation and clothing, later also cash.

-The "executive-circle" around Wankmiller until he died was financially very well off.
+The "executive-circle" around Wankmiller was financially well off.

 Business

-The clan runs several companies in different branches.
-In the HQ Füssen alone, the group owns at least 11 properties.
+The clan runs companies in different industries.
+In Füssen alone, the group owns at least 11 properties.

 Wolfgang Wankmiller

-The founder of the group, Wolfgang Wankmiller, was born March 15, 1957, in Füssen and worked as custodian.
-From 1984 till 1990 he was member of the local council of Füssen.
+The founder of the group, Wolfgang Wankmiller, was born March 15, 1957, in Füssen and worked as a custodian.
+From 1984 till 1990 he was a member of the Füssen local council.
 Wankmiller was vice-president of the conservative Bayernpartei.
 He called himself the reincarnation of Jesus Christ and Albert Einstein.
-Members of his cult, addressed him as "Jesus".
+Members addressed him as "Jesus".
 He died on January 6, 2019, in Weißhaus from pneumonia.

+Reception

+The Likatier are generally regarded with suspicion or even hostility in the city, and a citizen's action group opposes the tribe and supports people who want to leave it.

+The German yellow press occasionally reports on the group in a sensationalist manner, labeling Wankmiller as a "sex-guru", claiming that he believes himself to be a reincarnation of Jesus, and accusing the group of running sex orgies in the presence of minors.